 Wellington, New Zealand’s capital, is a vibrant city at the southern tip of the North Island.
 This bustling city has an ever changing urban landscape surrounded by the rich waters of the Cook Strait, ancient forests, and rolling hills and farmlands, making it an ideal site to explore.
 Our short visit last February gave us a few insights into things to check out when visiting the capital city of New Zealand.
+It also allowed us to create this budget travel guide that hopefully helps other travelers too.
 Here’s what our trip looked like:

 - Arrive in Wellington | We flew into the city on board a Jetstar flight from Auckland at approximately 6:30 am.We got our tickets through one of the Friday Frenzy fare promos, thus the early flight time.
 But it really didn’t matter because it meant that we saved a good amount of cash on our fares, which was then used towards our other travel expenses like food!